fchambi/Eth-Global-Buenos-Aires/README.md

 - **Fast** (predictable) vs **Secure** (slow)

 With Pyth Entropy, we get the best of all worlds: **fast, secure, and trustless**.

-### 💎 Economic Game Theory

-Our design incentivizes positive behavior:
-- Every roulette spin grows the lottery pool
-- Only winners can compete for lottery prizes
-- Creates a virtuous cycle of engagement

 ---

 ## 🔒 Security Considerations